akirasoft1/perform-2024-hot-days/extending-the-dynatrace-platform/lab-guide/content/04_python_conversion/06_converting_python_code/index.md

 METRIC_PREFIX = "custom.perform_host_performance"
 ```

+#### Remove the boilerplate code

+To prepare the extension for our own code, we need to remove the boilerplate code first.
+Remove everything inside the `for endpoint...` loop code block.

 #### Add class variables and log activation_config

 In v1, class variables are defined in the main body of the class.
 Version 2, introduces a special `initialize` method when the extension loads for the first time.